 What does the future hold for ransomware?

-In the past two years, ransomware has grown from being a peripheral cybersecurity threat to a matter of geopolitical concern, and governments are rallying to crack down.
+Ransomware has grown from being a peripheral cybersecurity threat to a matter of geopolitical concern, and governments are rallying to crack down.
 The US government has established a ransomware task force (RTF), a coalition of over 60 experts in industry, government, law enforcement, civil society, and international organisations to tackle the threat.
 The RTF works closely with the Global Cyber Alliance, also spearheaded in the US, which builds programmes, partnerships, and tools to make the connected world safer and more secure.
 The EU has also assembled a joint cybercrime unit, which was created to protect national infrastructure within Europe.
-That will be operational in June 2022.

 Eliminating the threat entirely will require a widespread modernisation of legacy systems across business and government.
 This is no quick task, says Greg Austin, senior fellow at the International Institute for Security Studies.
 "It's a very long process, a process that takes a decade or two, not one or two years," he says.